venables/venabl.es/src/content/posts/stack.md

 - I use [Zed](https://zed.dev) for my editor.
 - The layout was inspired by <a href="https://mitchellh.com" rel="nofollow">Mitchell Hashimoto</a>'s site.
-- The site uses the beautiful [iA Writer Duo](https://github.com/iaolo/iA-Fonts) font.
+- The site uses the beautiful [iA Writer Duo](https://github.com/iaolo/iA-Fonts) and [Clash Display](https://www.fontshare.com/fonts/clash-display) fonts.
 - The "decrypting text" page header was inspired by <a href="https://stevedylan.dev/" rel="nofollow">Steve Simkins<a>'s site.